Robotic surgery hospital Adyar

 Limitations

-• Not suitable if extensive brain damage has already occurred
+• Not suitable if irreversible brain damage has occurred

 Real-World Impact